sandinmyjoints/requests-review/review.rst

 In a novel or poem, you've been led to understanding and impression by a succession of images and literary devices and experiences and revelations.
-In programming, you are led to understanding by encountering the same problems, the same ways of thinking about those problems and organizing them and 'grokking' them and devising a solution.
+In programming, you are led to understanding by encountering problems, ways of thinking about those problems and organizing them and 'grokking' them and devising a solution.

-Reitz groks HTTP and Python well, better than I ever will, as Austen grokked marriage and relationship power dynamics better than I ever will.
-Through their works, I benefit from their experience of the world.
+Reitz groks HTTP and Python well, better than I ever will, as Austen grokked marriage and power dynamics better than I ever will.
+Through exposure to their works, I benefit from their experience of the world.
 In my own work of programming and writing, I strive to match the understanding that they achieved.

 Theory of Mind
 --------------